University of Virginia fraternities and sororities: University recognition

 University policy prevents national fraternities and sororities from directly establishing a chapter at the university; instead, an interested group of students must establish an interest group, petition for the establishment, and obtain sponsorship from one of the Greek councils.
 Once sponsorship is obtained, a group enters the provisional phase of the process; at this point the interest group may contact a national fraternity or sorority to begin the process of establishing themselves as a colony or chapter.
 Upon successful completion of the provisional phase, the organization is granted full membership in its chosen Greek council.

 To maintain a formal relationship with the university, each organization must annually complete a Fraternal Organization Agreement (FOA).
 Fraternal organizations can exist without signing an FOA; however, signing an FOA grants additional benefits to organizations, including the ability to use certain university spaces and to join a Greek council.

 Greek councils

-Several councils at UVA oversee the functions of their member organizations.
+Several councils at the University of Virginia oversee the functions of their member organizations.
 While most fraternal organizations are members of a Greek council, several organizations are independent of these councils, mainly coeducational organizations, professional fraternities, and honor societies.
 Traditionally, a student is not allowed to join more than one social fraternity or sorority; however, students are normally allowed to join independent fraternities or sororities (mainly professional or honor organizations) in addition to a social fraternity or sorority.
-The four Greek councils at the University of Virginia are as follows:
+The four Greek councils at the university are as follows: